marcangelo1/Discord-Documentation/docs/Task3.md

 <!-- **Success:** You've joined an Activity! -->

-## How to Create a Discord Activity
+## How to Start a Discord Activity

 **1.** Click on the server icon, located on the left side of your screen, where you'd like to join an activity.
 <figure markdown="span">